• Skip to primary navigation

 Mix together the whipped topping and the sour cream in a large bowl.

-All of the ingredients are folded together in a large bowl.
+Process Photo 2b - All of the ambrosia ingredients are folded together in a large bowl.

 Add the maraschino cherries, pineapple tidbits, mandarin orange segments, pastel mini marshmallows, and shredded sweetened coconut.
 Gently fold everything together.

-Creamy fruit salad in a large bowl on a tray.
+Creamy Ambrosia Salad with coconut in a large bowl on a tray.

 Refrigerate and chill for at least 4 hours and up to 24 hours before serving.
 If desired garnish the ambrosia salad with more maraschino cherries and shredded coconut.